 What Is The Difference Between Medicare and Retiree Insurance?

 Medicare coverage works differently depending on the policy your former employer provides.
-If the retirement insurance plan is similar to a Medigap policy, Medicare will cover 80% of the services, and the plan will pay 20%; this depends on the coverage and some costs may apply to you.
+If the retirement insurance plan is similar to a Medigap policy, Medicare will cover 80% of the services, and the plan will pay 20%; this depends on the coverage, and some costs may apply to you.

 However, suppose the retirement insurance policy is like a Part C plan.
 In that case, the company likely gets paid the same way private Medicare Advantage companies get paid, which is generally a set amount per enrollee.

-When it comes to retiree coverage, your former employer or union will control the benefit options.
+Regarding retiree coverage, your former employer or union will control the benefit options.
 Since employers don’t need to offer retirement coverage, a change in premiums or benefits is possible.
 Talk to your former employer’s benefits administrator to obtain a copy of your plan benefits book or summary of benefits.

-Group health retirement plans may choose to provide “stop-loss” coverage which means it starts covering benefits when the maximum-out-of-pocket amount is met.
+Group health retirement plans may choose to provide “stop-loss” coverage which means it starts covering benefits when the maximum out-of-pocket amount is met.
 A retiree plan may decide to discontinue offering coverage or go bankrupt.
 If the company goes bankrupt, COBRA could be an option.